forwardemail/free-email-forwarding/README.md

 After you've followed the steps above in [How Do I Get Started and Set Up Email Forwarding](#how-do-i-get-started-and-set-up-email-forwarding) you can follow these steps in Gmail in order to "Send Mail As" using your custom domain.

-1. Assuming you are using [Gmail's Two-Factor Authentication][gmail-2fa] (strongly recommended for security), visit <https://myaccount.google.com/apppasswords>.
+1. Assuming you are using [Gmail's Two-Factor Authentication][gmail-2fa] (strongly recommended for security), visit <https://myaccount.google.com/apppasswords>.  **If you are not using two-factor authentication**, then you can skip to step [#4](https://github.com/niftylettuce/forward-email/issues/4), and when you get to step [#11](https://github.com/niftylettuce/forward-email/issues/11) you will use your account's password instead of one that is in your clipboard as mentioned.
 2. When prompted for `Select the app and device you want to generate the app password for`:
    * Select `Mail` under the drop-down for `Select app`
    * Select `Other` under the drop-down for `Select device`